-For the initial phase of this project, sys-tek provided conceptual design of building core MEP systems and sizing of all air handlers, which included over 3.9 million square feet of office space in a campus setting.
+For the initial phase of this project, Sys-Tek provided conceptual design for building core MEP systems and sizing of all air handlers, which included over 3.9 million square feet of office space in a campus setting.

 Services provided also included preparation of detailed specifications to obtain bids for controls systems and commissioning agents.
 By getting the commissioning agents involved early in the project, many of the start-up issues normally found at the close of a project were resolved during the design and construction.

-During subsequent phases of the project, we provided MEP core/shell design for office buildings and full design for the Central Services Building.
-Central utility services included design of underground chilled water piping distribution network to move 19,000 gallons per minute of chilled water for the entire site.
+During subsequent phases of the project, we provided MEP core and shell designs for the office buildings and full design for the Central Services Building.
+Central utility services included design of the underground chilled water piping distribution network to move 19,000 gallons per minute of chilled water for the entire site.

-The core and shell services included the building’s air handlers, main supply trunk ductwork, water, and waste water distribution to core bathrooms, plus electrical service gear and distribution to core electrical rooms.
+The core and shell design included the building’s air handlers, main supply trunk ductwork, water, and waste water distribution to core bathrooms, plus electrical service gear and distribution to core electrical rooms.